yola/ampersand-multifield-view/README.md

 # ampersand-multifield-view

 ## purpose
-A view module for intelligently grouping multiple field views.
+A view module for intelligently applying an hierarchy to form data. `MultifieldView` gathers field views into a collection that can be treated as a single field view whose value is an object with keys and values corresponding to its sub-views' names and values.
 Works well with [ampersand-form-view][ampersand-form-view].

 It does the following: